 - Insurance (if you are not an EHIC holder) – 80 EUR per month

 Germany is officially the cheapest country to study in Europe.
-Theoretically, tuition fees do not exist for local and for foreign students, but practically everyone will need to pay between 100 – 350 EUR per semester for administrative costs.
+Theoretically, tuition fees do not exist for local and international students, but practically everyone must pay between 100 and 350 EUR per semester for administrative costs.

 Not only can you study for free in Germany, but it is also a pretty affordable country.
 Compared to the Netherlands, the living costs in Germany are cheaper.

 Furthermore, it is easier to find reasonably priced and quality accommodation in Germany.
-Also, food is more affordable, although eating and drinking out cost relatively the same.
+Also, food is more affordable, although eating and drinking out costs relatively the same.

-The average costs of living for students range between 800 – 1,000 EUR/month, including accommodation.
-Depending on your location prices are vary, for example, east of Germany is very affordable for students with many great universities and ridiculously cheap rent.
+Students’ average living costs, including accommodation, range between 800 – 1,000 EUR/month.
+Depending on your location, prices vary; for example, the east of Germany is very affordable, with many excellent universities and cheap rent.

-You won’t see this regional difference in the Netherlands, the prices remain to be the same throughout the country.
+You won’t see this regional difference in the Netherlands; the prices remain the same throughout the country.